bitzhuwei/CSharpGL/CSharpGL/Scene/SceneNodes/PickableNode/readme.md

-﻿# `PickableRenderer`
+﻿# `PickableNode`
-supports modern rendering and picking.
+supports modern rendering and picking primitive inside the node.